Most frequent questions and answers

 The Temple of Chrysalis and the basics

-If you are looking for third-party sources of information, there is a book “Oudot Tyypit” by Jarno Alastalo, including a long interview of Luminary Blackthorn.
+Meanwhile, if you are looking for third-party sources of information, there is a book “Oudot Tyypit” by Jarno Alastalo, including a long interview of Luminary Blackthorn.

 And, the GCM Podcast features Luminary talking about what does the Temple of Chrysalis have in common with modern games.